datapartnership/wbdatalab.org/README.md

-# Suataiable Development Data Lab Intranet Page
+# Sustainable Development Data Lab Intranet Page

 ## About
 This single-page website provides information about the SD Data Lab Community of Practice activities.